gbull122/SpectralClustering/README.md

 A C++/Cli Wrapper

 ## ClusteringApp
-A C# WPF app using [Prism](https://github.com/PrismLibrary/Prism) and [OxyPlot](https://github.com/oxyplot/oxyplot) for charting the data and results.
+A rudimentry C# WPF app using [Prism](https://github.com/PrismLibrary/Prism) and [OxyPlot](https://github.com/oxyplot/oxyplot) for charting the data and results.
+Currently only loads txt or csv files that are simply two columns of normalised coordinates.

 ## SpectralClustering_Test
 A GoogleTest project, not currently being used.